rmscode/binary-garden/docs/hardware/raspberrypi.md

 [    13.217] (EE) Cannot run in framebuffer mode.
 Please specify busIDs for all framebuffer devices
 ```

 This is a result of Debian moving away from X in favor of Wayland in the latest release (Bookworm).
-DietPi's underlying scripts for controlling GUI elements are still using X.
+DietPi's underlying scripts for controlling windows/GUI elements are still using X.

 The solution is to create a configuration file that tells X to use the vc4 display driver: